Optional Practical Training (OPT) Application Process

 • Received within 30 days of the date ISS enters the OPT recommendation into SEVIS (date the new I-20 OPT recommendation is issued) and

-• Received by USCIS before the end of the 60 day grace period (60 days from the completion of studies expiration date of the OPT I-20, item #5 on I-20).
+• Received by USCIS before the end of the 60 day grace period (60 days from the completion of studies expiration date of the OPT I-20).

 Currently, USCIS charges a fee for the I-765 form, which is used to apply for OPT.
 Please consult the I-765 page to make sure that you pay the correct and most recent fee amount.
 The fee may have recently changed, and an incorrect amount could result in a denial/rejection of your application.